 ARLINGTON, TX — In close games with championships on the line, a single slip-up can change the fortunes of a game.
-When No. 5 Oklahoma’s CeeDee Lamb fumbled a handful of yards from the end zone and Brandon Jones recovered the loose bal, it look like OU committed that particular mishap.
+When No. 5 Oklahoma’s CeeDee Lamb fumbled a handful of yards from the end zone and Brandon Jones recovered the loose ball, it look like OU committed that particular mishap.

 That was until Tre Brown sacked Sam Ehlinger two plays later in the end zone for a safety to put the Sooners up 32-27.
-In the remaining 8:27, No. 14 Texas couldn’t muster anymore, while OU added a game-sealing touchdown with two minutes left to win the Big 12 Championship, 39-27, at AT&T Stadium on Saturday evening.
+In the remaining 8:27, No. 14 Texas couldn’t muster anymore points, while OU added a game-sealing touchdown with two minutes left to win the Big 12 Championship, 39-27, at AT&T Stadium on Saturday evening.

 Lamb’s fumble occurred thanks to a missed tackle.
 He got free and ran up the sideline before he turned into the middle of the field.
 He reached the 10-yard line, but was hit hard from behind by Gary Johnson.
 When Jones collected the football, Texas had an opportunity to go down the field on the Sooner defense.